stelace/stelace.js/README.md

 ##### Script tag

-For convenience you may want to load UMD file we built for you instead:
+For convenience you may want to load one of the UMD files we built for you instead:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/stelace@0.1.0/stelace.browser.min.js"></script>